Shakel2001/DSA-Notes/README.md

 Copy
 Edit
 if (input == 0) c = 1;
-Let me know if you’d like to include time complexity or edge cases!
+Let me know if you’d like to include time complexity or edge cases.